Leica M4 P Review (Cheapest Leica Film Camera!) + YouTube Review

 As a Leica photographer and a strobist and someone using a Leica Elmarit-M 28mm f2.8 ASPH lens and Leica Summicron 75mm f2 APO lens three words above have already sold the camera to me – “hotshoe”, “28mm framelines” “75mm framelines”.
 (OK it was 5 words sorry!)
 More details below.

-4. Leica M4 -P is regarded as not the best Leica M camera
+4. Leica M4 -P: Not the best Leica M camera?

 - The M4-P saw the start of Leica using precision parts as part of a cost reduction program and it is said the M4 and later Ms are not as smooth as the earlier Leica M3 and Leica M2

 - Leica M4-P has zinc top and base plates not the traditional brass plates

 - The Leica M4-P was built in Midland, Canada not Germany to save cost (with an exception to those cameras made in the last year of production when production was moved back to Wetzlar, Germany in 1986 before being replaced by the Leica M6)

 - Leica M4P lightmeter?
 No, but is otherwise it’s similar to a Leica M6 so why not just buy a M6

 - Leica M4 P has a “cluttered” viewfinder with too many framelines (vs. the older Leica M3 and M2) but is the same viewfinder as the Leica M6

 - The Leica M4P is said to suffer from flaring in the viewfinder (the same as the Leica M6)(I don’t remember experiencing many issues with my M6)

 - Leica M4-P Leica red dot is positioned on the front right side of the camera rather than front centre to hide the adjustment screw

 5. So why do I need another Leica camera!?